10 Fun Facts About Me

 A map of the United States with all of our family road trips highlighted and pinned.

 And a printed quote from St. Therese, it reads...

 - 10 -

 While St. Therese was Catholic, I myself was raised, in my very early years, as a Seventh Day Adventist.
 We left the church when I was in elementary school and I have not belonged to any religious organization since.
 But as a lover of nature and people, I can't help holding with awe and wonder the existence, order, beauty, complexity, vastness, mystery, and diversity of this universe we inhabit.
 I’m glad to be here with you.
 Thank you for taking the time to get to know me a little and my fingers are crossed that I get the opportunity to meet you soon too!
 Join me at an upcoming event, we'll have fun and discover something new in the process.

 A little video about why I do what I do.

-Christine Higgins is a certified IHEART facilitator, a teacher, and consultant who helps people realize the power and intelligent design of the mind; this understanding infuses her students with an unparalleled mental freedom, clarity, and ease.
-She delivers programs and workshops to parents and teens as well as customized training, mentoring, and consulting services for families, groups, and private organizations.
+Christine Higgins is a writer, teacher, consultant, and certified IHEART facilitator who helps people realize the power and intelligent design of the mind; this understanding infuses her students with an unparalleled mental freedom, clarity, and ease.
+She delivers programs and workshops to parents and teens as well as customized training, mentoring, and consulting services for groups and private organizations.
 With a background in engineering and the arts, the corporate world and the not-for-profit world, she moves easily between the practical and the heartfelt.

 Lana Bastianutti: As a lifelong learner and explorer of life, Lana believes that any transformation begins on the inside.
 As a coach, she has the uncanny ability to dig deep and help her clients uncover life-changing realizations...as well as finding and appreciating the humor in almost any situation.